Miragon/miranum-docs/docs/components/miranum-ide/intro-miranum-ide.md

 (secrets, connectors) we see the growing need for a platform being capable of handling all of them.
 With Visual Studio Code developers are able to work in a familiar environment.
 Even non-technical personas are able to visit VS Code through the browser and do not need to fear any technical complexity.
+Through the Live Share plugin for VS Code a real-time collaboration on the mentioned artifacts is easily possible.
+Empowering Business and IT to work even closer together.

+The picture below visualises the one collaboration platform we try to establish with our VS Code plugins.

 ![Miranum IDE overview](./references/img/miranum-ide.svg)